paradoxum-games/tower-stats/README.md

 * Once you have edited a tower's stats to your liking, press the `Download Stats` button.
 This will download a [JSON](https://www.json.org/json-en.html) file of your edited stats.
 * Once you have your edited stats downloaded, join the [Stat Editor Game](https://www.roblox.com/games/12508011272/Stat-Editor) and enter a match.
 * Once in a match, open the console *(~ key for PC, /cmdr in chat for mobile)* and type the following: `set_stats ""`.
-Copy the JSON file you downloaded between the quotes and press `Enter`.
+Copy and paste the JSON file you downloaded between the quotes and press `Enter`.
 If successful you should see `Overriden stats for specified towers.` in the console output.
 * Running the stats command with different towers will accumulate changes, this means that you can run `set_stats` once with Soldier stats, and again with Scout stats.

 ## 📘 Saving And Loading